python/cpython/Doc/reference/executionmodel.rst

 * Type parameter lists for :ref:`generic classes <generic-classes>`.
   A generic class's base classes and keyword arguments are executed within the annotation scope, but its decorators are not.
-* The bounds and constraints for type variables (:ref:`lazily evaluated <lazy-evaluation>`).
+* The bounds, constraints, and default values for type parameters (:ref:`lazily evaluated <lazy-evaluation>`).
 * The value of type aliases (:ref:`lazily evaluated <lazy-evaluation>`).